Important facts

 In addition to internal and external auditors, specialized testing institutions and certification bodies play a decisive role in auditing.
 These organizations specialize in auditing companies according to certain standards and norms and awarding official certifications.
 The best-known certification bodies include

-- TÜV (Technical Inspection Association): Conducts audits in the areas of quality, safety and environmental management.
+- TÜV (Technical Inspection Association): Conducts inspections in the areas of quality, safety, and environmental management.

 - DIN CERTCO: Certifies products and management systems according to German and international standards.